ibm-cloud-docs/schematics/security-compliance/sc-bp-objects.md

 ## Best practices for creating Terraform Templates or modules in Git repositories
 {: #bp-secure-repo}

-### What are the best practices that you must follow in developing the Terraform templates, and publishing the same in the Git repositories?
+### What are the best practices that you must follow in developing the Terraform templates and publishing the same in the Git repositories?
 {: #bp-template-strategy}

 Follow these practices in developing and publishing the Terraform template in the Git repositories.